ionworks/pr-summary-action/README.md

 ## Security

-The action uses **GitHub secrets** for secure credential storage.
+The action uses **GitHub secrets** passed as inputs for secure credential storage.
 Each repository needs to have the required secrets configured in its settings.
 This ensures credentials are:

 - Encrypted and secure
 - Repository-specific
 - Not exposed in logs or code
 - Managed through GitHub's built-in security features
+- Explicitly passed (no hidden dependencies)

+## Why Use Inputs Instead of Direct Secret Access?

+✅ **Explicit**: Clear what secrets the action needs
+✅ **Flexible**: Repositories can use different secret names
+✅ **Reusable**: Works across different organizations
+✅ **Secure**: Follows GitHub Actions best practices
+✅ **Transparent**: Workflow files show exactly what's being passed

 ## Pro Tips